Healthdirect Free Australian health advice you can count on.

 What is chest pain?

-Chest pain is any sort of pain felt in your upper body, from your jaw down to the bottom of your ribs.
+Chest pain is any sort of pain felt in your chest area — from your shoulders to the bottom of your ribs.

 How do I know if my chest pain is serious?

-Because chest pain can be a symptom of a heart attack or another cardiac condition, it's safest to consider the pain as heart-related, until proven otherwise.
+Chest pain can be a symptom of a heart attack or another heart condition.
+It's safest to consider the pain as heart-related until proven otherwise.

 When should I call triple zero (000) and ask for an ambulance?

-• your chest pain is severe, or worsening, or has lasted longer than 10 minutes
+• Chest pain that is severe, getting worse or has lasted longer than 10 minutes.

-• your chest pain feels heavy, crushing or tight
+• Chest pain that feels heavy, crushing or tight.

-• you have other symptoms, such as breathlessness, nausea, dizziness or a cold sweat
+• Chest pain and other symptoms, such as breathlessness, nausea, dizziness or a cold sweat.

-• you also feel the pain in your jaw or down your left arm
+• Chest pain and pain in your jaw or down your left arm.

-If you have been prescribed angina medicine, sit or lie down and take a dose of this under your tongue.
-If this doesn’t relieve your symptoms in 5 minutes, try taking 2 more doses at 5-minute intervals.
+If you have been prescribed angina medicine, sit or lie down and take a dose.
+If this doesn't relieve your symptoms in 5 minutes, try taking another dose.

 What are the warning signs of a heart attack?